 Gifts are recognized at the combined total of all gifts and installments made by that donor.
-For example, if you made a gift in 2020 and would like to contribute an additional amount in 2021, your gift would be listed at the donor recognition level corresponding with the total of all gifts made.
+For example, if you made a gift previously and would like to contribute an additional amount in 2022, your gift would be listed at the donor recognition level corresponding with the total of all gifts made.
 Gifts totaling $1,000 or more will be included on the donor recognition wall.

 When will the new library be built?

-Additional architectural work needs to be completed before construction can begin.
-We are working on the next steps which will allow us to continue the architectural work needed to put the project out for bid.
-Our target is to begin construction in 2022.
+Additional architectural & engineering work needs to be completed before construction can begin.
+We are working on the next steps which will allow us to continue the architectural & engineering work needed to put the project out for bid.
+Our target is to begin construction in late 2022 or early 2023.
 Construction is estimated to take about 1 year.

 The Oregon Public Library Capital Campaign is being led by dedicated community members.
 They are working in partnership with Baker Street Consulting, a professional fundraising firm.
 A complete list of those involved in the project is listed on the Campaign Leadership page.